 (i) a Clause or paragraph is a reference to a Clause of these Terms and Conditions” (other than the Scedules) or a paragraph in the relevant Schedule.

 (ii) a “ Party “ or “ Parties “ refer to the parties to these Terms and Conditions.

 3.5 The headings used in these Terms and Conditions are for convenience only and shall have no effect upon the interpretation of these Terms and Conditions.
-Words imparting the singular number shall include the plural and vice versa.
+Words imparting the singular number shall include the plural and male shall include female and vice versa.
 References to any gender shall include the other gender.

 4. Basis of Sale and Service